 In some cases, the school-based part is available in the Faroe Islands while in other instances, such as in the trade of painting or within the IT area, the schools are in Denmark.

-All together there are over one hundred specialized vocations that are recognized within the system.
+All together there are over a hundred specialized vocations that are recognized within the system.

 Programs where both apprenticeship and school courses are offered in the Faroes:

-The National Vocational Careers Service center can provide you with more information.
-The office is open on weekdays between 9 am to 3 pm.
-You can also reach us by phone on +298-306560 or by mail: firstname.lastname@example.org.
+The National Vocational Careers Service can provide you with more information and guidance.
+We are open on weekdays between 9 am to 3 pm.
+You can also reach us by phone on +298-306560 or by mail: email@example.com.

-The center has responsibility for overseeing learning contracts as well as the administrative responsibility of the educational programs themselves.
+We have the responsibility to oversee learning contracts as well as the administrative responsibility of the educational programs themselves and provide guidance accordingly.